akothen/Hydride/backends/llvm/docs/LangRef.rst

 The '``llvm.vp.sub``' intrinsic performs integer subtraction (:ref:`sub <i_sub>`)  of the first and second vector operand on each enabled lane.
-The result on disabled lanes is a :ref:`poison value <poisonvalues>`.
+The result on disabled lanes is undefined.

 Examples:
 """""""""